mattddean/integrate-github-api/README.md

 > You should now be able to issue REST requests to http://localhost:3000 and receive responses from the Node.js application running in the container you just started.

-Then, to get a shell into this running container to verify that the /tmp/knock_interview.json.gz file was successfully built, run:
+Then, to get a shell into this running container to verify that the /tmp/knock_interview.json.gz file was successfully created, run:

 ```bash
 docker ps # note the Container ID associated with the mattddean/integrate_github_api:latest image